Are you OK with cookies?

 Who can approach us for an investigation

 If you want to request an investigation into a death of a family member or serious harm related to the Troubles/Conflict that has affected you, contact the Commission.
 You can do so by email, phone or letter.
-Contact details will be published on our website from 1 May.

-Commissioner for Investigations Peter Sheridan explains how he hopes people will benefit from approaching ICRIR if there is information they want to recover
+Commissioner for Investigations Peter Sheridan explains how he hopes people will benefit from approaching the ICRIR if there is information they want to recover

 Find out what to expect when you get in touch with us